People's Defense Units: 2013: Kurdish control of al-Yaarubiyah/Til Koçer

-2014: Fight against IS
+2014: Fight against the Islamic State

 In 2014, the Syriac Military Council, a group of Assyrian units, was formally integrated into the YPG's command structure.
 The inter-rebel conflict during the Syrian Civil War led to open war between the Free Syrian Army and IS in January 2014.
 The YPG collaborated with FSA groups to fight IS in Raqqa province; the group also formed an operations room with multiple FSA factions, called Euphrates Volcano.
 However, the general outcome of this campaign was a massive advance by IS, which effectively separated the eastern part of Rojava from the main force of FSA rebels.
 IS followed up on its success by attacking the YPG and the FSA in Kobanî Canton in March and fighting its way to the gates of the city of Kobanî in September.
 The actual siege of Kobanî approximately coincided with an escalation in the American-led intervention in Syria.
 This intervention had started with aiding the FSA against the government, but when the FSA was getting defeated by IS in eastern Syria, it escalated to bombing IS on Syrian territory.

 With the world fearing another massacre in Kobanî, American support increased substantially.
 The US gave intense close air support to the YPG, and in doing so, started military cooperation with one of the factions.
 While it expected that IS would quickly crush the YPG and the FSA, this alliance was not considered a problem for the US.
 The YPG won the battle in early 2015.

 Meanwhile, the situation had been stable in Afrin and Aleppo.
 The fight between the FSA and IS had led to a normalization in the relations between FSA and YPG since the end of 2013.
 In February 2015, the YPG signed a judicial agreement with the Levant Front in Aleppo.